Azure/azure-osconfig/docs/architecture.md

 ## 4.1.
 Introduction

 The OSConfig Management Platform runs in its own daemon process.
-The platform communicates with the upper agents layer (such as: the OSConfig Agent, Azure Device Update Agent, a TBD OOBE Agent -a concept of OOBE components calling the OSConfig platform, etc.) over the Management Platform Interface (MPI) REST API.
+The platform communicates with the management authority adapters (such as: the OSConfig Agent, Azure Device Update Agent, a TBD OOBE Agent -a concept of OOBE components calling the OSConfig platform, etc.) over the Management Platform Interface (MPI) REST API.

 The platform communicates to the OSConfig Management Modules over the Management Modules Interface (MMI) REST API.